Apprenticeships – Non-Digital Account Users

 If your annual pay bill is less than £3 million you will not be required to pay the new Apprenticeship Levy tax which came into effect in April 2017.

-You will be required to make a 10% contribution towards the cost of the maximum funding availability for the particular apprenticeship – the government will pay the remaining 90% (this is called co-investment).
+Instead you will be required to make a 5% contribution towards the cost of the maximum funding availability for the particular apprenticeship – the government will pay the remaining 95% (this is called co-investment).
 You will also need to pay the balance of any additional training provider fees over the maximum funding available for the programme.

 Apprenticeship ‘X’ offered by Training Provider ‘Y’